Freightliner Trucks: 1990s

 In 1991, parent company Daimler-Benz withdrew from the medium-duty truck segment, shifting its presence to Freightliner.
 Serving as the replacement for the aging Mercedes-Benz L1117, the Business Class made its debut.
 Also called the FL series, the Business Class was a downsized version of the FLC112, sharing its cab with the Mercedes-Benz LKN cabover.
 Along with a lighter GVWR, the FL was given a shorter hood with two headlights.
 The first all-new entry in the medium-duty market in over a decade, the model line met with success.

-Another pronounced downturn in the industry's fortunes necessitated drastic measures to restore Freightliner to financial health, and Dr Dieter Zetsche, now the chairman of Daimler-Benz's Board of Management, was dispatched to lead the project as CEO.
+Another pronounced downturn in the industry's fortunes necessitated drastic measures to restore Freightliner to financial health, and Dieter Zetsche, now the chairman of Daimler-Benz's Board of Management, was dispatched to lead the project as CEO.
 The Burnaby assembly plant was closed, replaced by a new facility in St. Thomas, Ontario.
 Cost reduction programs across the company restored profitability when the market rebounded.
 Significantly, production also commenced in Santiago Tianguistenco, Mexico, about 30 mi outside Mexico City, in a plant owned by Daimler-Benz.
 At that time, the plant was also producing buses, Brazilian-designed medium-duty trucks, and compact Mercedes-Benz passenger cars.

 Following the introduction of the medium-duty Business Class, Freightliner saw further evolution to its model range.
 For 1996, the company introduced the Freightliner Century Class, its first completely new Class 8 conventional in over 20 years.
 A year later, the company began production of cowled bus chassis, with the FS-65 derived from the medium-duty Business Class.
 For 1999 production, the Freightliner Argosy debuted; directly replacing the FLB, the Argosy consolidated four previous Freightliner COEs into a single model range.
 The first clean-sheet COE design from Freightliner since the Daimler acquisition, the Argosy largely eliminated the engine intrusion into the cab, sharing many body components and electronics with the Century Class conventional.
 In 1997, Freightliner acquired the truck-producing division of the Ford Motor Company and rebranded it as Sterling.

 In 1999, Freightliner built its one-millionth vehicle.
 The Century Class conventional model family was expanded, adding the Columbia conventional.
 While sharing the same cab structure, the Columbia is developed primarily for fleet applications (though both model lines become popular with owner-operators).